condo in thailand

 FET Form

-Next you will need FET forms (Foreign exchange transfer forms) which show money for the purchase has come from abroad and been transferred upon arrival into Thai baht.
-You can get this from the bank that you transfer money to.
+Next, you will need FET forms (Foreign exchange transfer forms) which show money for the purchase has come from abroad and been transferred upon arrival into Thai baht.
+You can get this from the bank that you transferred money to.

 This point is very important, the money must arrive in Thailand in your own currency and then be converted by the Thai bank.
 If you have made multiple transfers, you will need a form for each transfer.